 Normally, you have to file and pay your taxes on April 15th every year (unless you file for an extension and keep in mind, that’s only an extension to get your paperwork together, not to delay giving the government a check if you owe one).
-This year though, you get a few bonus days and your taxes are due on Tuesday April 17th, 2012 - because April 15th falls on a Sunday and a holiday called Emancipation Day falls on Monday, April 16th.
+Some years though, you may get a few bonus days if the due date falls on a Saturday, Sunday, or legal holiday.
+The due date is delayed until the next business day

 But I tell all parents – don’t leave everything until the last minute if you can avoid it.
 It’s just like with those college papers, remember?
 People who stay up until 3 a.m. the night their taxes are due, filling in all those pesky little numbers (by hand or on the computer), tend to make more mistakes than those who have a few days or weeks to double or triple check their work.

 Do I Have To File Even If My Boss Withheld Correctly?

 Unfortunately, yes.
 The law requires you to file and pay your taxes, and separate penalties and interest accrue on each obligation if you don’t do either of them.
 But, if your employer withheld the right amount, you shouldn’t owe anything, and if he or she over-withheld all year (which is common), you can expect a refund check from the government (you’re getting your own money back actually, that you’ve been “loaning” Uncle Sam interest free all year!).

 Great news for anyone who had a baby before December 31st of last year: you get all the tax benefits of having a child for the tax year, no matter what month you gave birth or adopted your son or daughter.
 Last February or this past Christmas – it doesn’t make a difference when you file your taxes.
 You’re still eligible for the tax breaks I talk about below (provided you don’t make over a certain amount of income).